FlamingRiot/RayGUI_cs/README.md

 </ItemGroup>
 ```

-You can now use the librarie's functions and classes inside of your Raylib projet to enjoy a good GUI.
+You can now use the library's functions and classes inside of your Raylib projet to enjoy a good GUI.
 Though if you encounter any problems using the .dll, go check out Microsoft's [documentation](https://learn.microsoft.com/en-us/visualstudio/ide/how-to-add-or-remove-references-by-using-the-reference-manager?view=vs-2022)

 ## Contact